giftakari/Git-WorkFlow/README.md

-This repository teaches theGit and Github workflow for teams
+This repository teaches the use of Git and Github workflow for teams